pallas0/mastermind/README.md

 ## Code Structure

 ### Overview
-This project is structured to facilitate the Mastermind game through a combination of Flask backend, React frontend, and a PostgreSQL database.
+This project is structured through a combination of Flask backend, React frontend, and a PostgreSQL database.
 The game's logic is managed by Python on the server-side and React on the client-side, with the database handling game state and high scores.

 ### Backend (Flask)
 - **`app.py`**: This is the main Flask application file.
 It initializes the Flask app and configures it with necessary extensions like SQLAlchemy for database interaction, Migrate for database migration, and SocketIO for real-time communication.